 - Use your garden hose or pressure washer and spray the inside of the can.
 Wash out all the soap and drain any excess water.

-- If the trash can is stilly grimy, spray an all-purpose cleaner (this is my favorite) inside the can and let it sit for 15 minutes out in the sun.
+- If the trash can is stilly your, spray an all-purpose cleaner (this is your favorite) inside the can and let it sit for 15 minutes out in the sun.

 - 15 minutes later, spray some more all-purpose cleaner inside the can to get an even better clean, and wait another 15 minutes.